ginnox1/iCADdocs_online/SetupAndLicensingGuide/setupguide.md

 iCAD software is newly released as version 2.8 (Aug 2023) This version must be installed in a users machine.
 Any and previous versions and components of the software are not supported, and can be uninstalled.

-## Licensing Your Product
+## Updating Your Product
 [Back to ToC](#table-of-contents)

-Before launching, make sure to setup the application as follows:
+Before launching, make sure to setup the application as follows.
+This will ensure the latest updates are incorporated in your application system:

 1. After installation, right-click on the desktop icon, and choose `Properties`.